ahtesham007/python-assessment/README.md

 1. SQL Assesment

-   Based on the question query has been provided in the in the .sql file
+   Based on the question query has been provided in the .sql file

 4. Python Assesment